 mThe Neon Museum was built to preserve some of the city’s history by buying, storing, and refurbishing the historic signs that have slowly gone by the wayside as businesses closed down or new signs replaced the older ones.
 You can see all of these classic signs by taking a guided tour at the Neon Museum, where old neon signs are stored outside in massive compounds.

 With the legalization of medical and recreational marijuana in Las Vegas, plenty of dispensaries have managed to open up.
-The Wallflower Cannabis House is one of the many that has appeared and offers some excellent value for anyone looking to take the edge off from a long day of touring around.
+Wallflower Cannabis House is one of the many that has appeared and offers excellent value for anyone looking to take the edge off from a long day of touring around.
 Take the time to pass by and check out the products.
-We are open from 7 am till midnight.
+Our cannabis dispensary is open 24/7 which in-store sales, curbside pickup, delivery, and our 24-hour drive-through is coming soon!

 If you are planning to take a trip to Las Vegas, make sure to visit the locations mentioned in this article.
 Each of them has something marvelous to offer and some of the best sights to lay your eyes on.